wighawag/hardhat-deploy/README.md

 );
 ```

-### test task
+## Tests

 You can continue using the usual test task :

 `buidler test`

-Tests can then use the `bre.deployments.fixture` function to run the deployment for the test and snapshot it so that tests don't need to perform all the deploy flow, they simply reuse the snapshot for every test (this leverages `evm_snapshot` and `evm_revert` provided by both `buidlerevm` and `ganache`).
+Tests can then use the `bre.deployments.fixture` function to run the deployment for the test and snapshot it so that tests don't need to perform all the deployments transaction every time, they simply reuse the snapshot for every test (this leverages `evm_snapshot` and `evm_revert` provided by both `buidlerevm` and `ganache`).
 You can for example set them in a `beaforeEach`.

 Here is an example of a test :